ceph/ceph-tools/models/reliability/README.txt

 	the probability of data loss in a system with N such data centers is modeled as:

 		a + ((b1+b2) * (c1+c2+c3)^(N-1))

+        the fraction of objects affected by an (a) event is roughly equal to the replication speed times the latency divided by the cluster size

+        the fraction of objects affected by (b) failures is 1/2 placement group, unless we lost all the sites, in which case it is everything